CatenaTools/catena-public-docs/engines/unity/matchmaking/game-servers.md

 #if UNITY_SERVER
     // Start up game server, using whatever netcode solution you prefer

-    // Tell Catena we are ready for a match _catenaSingleMatchGameServer = CatenaSingleMatchGameServer.Instance;
+    // Tell Catena we are ready for a matc 0.75rem 0h _catenaSingleMatchGameServer = CatenaSingleMatchGameServer.Instance;
     _catenaSingleMatchGameServer.GetMatch();
 #endif
 }
 ```

-# Matchmaking A Player
+## Matchmaking a Player
-Reminder, if you have not yet completed the [Unity Authentication Guide](../authentication.md), please do so now.
+Reminder: if you have not yet completed the [Unity Authentication Guide](../authentication.md), please do so now.
 Once a player has authenticated against Catena and registered a session, they can then begin matchmaking.

 To initiate matchmaking, you first need to register callbacks:
 <!-- TODO (@HF): csharp does not appear to be supported. determine how to enable it for better syntax highlighting -->